Simple, Fair, and Pro-Growth: Proposals to Fix America’s Tax System, Report of the President’s Advisory Panel on Federal Tax Reform, November 2005.

 - Tax interest received at regular individual income tax rates.

 Growth and Investment Tax Plan

-The Growth and Investment Tax Plan (GIT) alternative would move the system closer to a consumption tax.
+The Growth and Investment Tax Plan alternative would move the system closer to a consumption tax.
 It would be composed of a hybrid X-tax (a tax that mixes a European-style value-added tax with an income tax on wages) plus an individual-level 15 percent surcharge on capital income.
-Most of the proposals in the SIT regarding major credits and deductions, as well as individual savings and retirement, would also apply to the GIT.
+Most proposals in the Simplified Income Tax Plan regarding major credits and deductions, as well as individual savings and retirement, would also apply to the Growth and Investment Tax Plan.

-- The X-tax would be a flat 30 percent value-added tax-like levy with deductions for wages and other compensation.
-Investments would be expensed, interest and other financial inflows would not be taxed, and there would be no interest payment deductions.
+- The X-tax would be a flat 30 percent levy similar to a value-added tax, with deductions for wages and other compensation.
+Investments would be expensed, interest and other financial inflows would not be taxed, and interest payment deductions would be eliminated.